mihakralj/opnsense-theme-dark/README.md

 - DraculaPro
 - VanHelsing

-You can build your own too - just peek into the color.css and make your own color combo!
+You can build your own too - just peek into the **color.css** and make your own color combo!

+## Problems

+I didn't clean-up the **main.css** completely; there are plenty of direct color references still in the file (instead of using css variables) and I have no idea in which dialogs they appear.
+So, if something renders wrong, make a screenshot and submit an issue - or (even better) find a problematic styling block in main.css and let me know what to fix and clean.